SamuelEarl/data-engineering-for-beginners/README.md

 3. Enter the password for the database user (the `POSTGRES_PASSWORD` value): `admin`
 4. You can select the checkbox for "Save Password".
 5. Click "OK".

 ---

+# Neo4j

+Use the free tier of AuraDB.

+---